threecolts/scanzy-barcodescanner-sample-flutter/README.md

 ## Prerequisites

 Flutter is an open source framework by Google for building beautiful, natively compiled, multi-platform applications from a single codebase.
-To set up the development environment and learn more about the Dart programming language, follow the official site [Setup IDE](https://codelabs.developers.google.com/codelabs/flutter-codelab-first#1)
+To set up the development environment and learn more about the Dart programming language, follow the official site at [Setup IDE](https://codelabs.developers.google.com/codelabs/flutter-codelab-first#1).

 ## Installation